philipbrown/worldpay/README.md

 ```php
 $wp->setConfig(Config::get('worldpay'));
 ```

+##What about <framework>?
+This package is framework agnostic so it should work with any PHP framework.
+If you would like to add a framework specific bootstrap, please open a pull request.

 ##Creating a Request
 To create a new request, simply pass an array of your transaction parameters to the ```request``` method on the ```Worldpay``` object: